The convergence rate of the equilibrium measure for the hybrid LQG Mean Field Game: Problem setup and Main results

 \subsection{Remarks on the main results}

-One can interpret main results in plain words: For $N$-player game with dynamic \eqref{eq:Xi} and cost structure \eqref{eq:cost_N} for large $N$, the equilibrium control of the generic player can be effectively approximated by steering itself toward the population center $\hat \mu_t$ depending only on the function $\tilde b_1(\cdot, \cdot)$ and the entire past of the common noise, whose velocity is dependent on only the function $\tilde b_2(\cdot, \cdot)$ and the entire past of the common noise.
-The effectiveness can be quantified by the convergence rate of $1/2$ for the one-dimensional Mean Field Game under LQ structure and CTMC common noise.
-A natural question is whether the convergence rate can be generalized to more general settings?
+One can interpret the main results in plain words: For $N$-player game with dynamic \eqref{eq:Xi} and cost structure \eqref{eq:cost_N} for large $N$, the equilibrium control of the generic player can be effectively approximated by steering itself toward the population center $\hat \mu_t$ depending only on the function $\tilde b_1(\cdot)$ and the entire past of the common noise, whose velocity is dependent on only the function $\tilde b_2(\cdot)$ and the entire past of the common noise.
+The effectiveness can be quantified by the convergence rate of $1/2$ for the one-dimensional Mean Field Game under LQ structure and CMTC common noise.
+A natural question is whether the convergence rate can be generalized to more general settings.

 This paper focuses on the one-dimensional problem to avoid unnecessary symbol complexity.
 Therefore, the main convergence rate $1/2$ still holds for multidimensional problems using the same coupling procedure.
-For convenience to check, we summarized the computation involved in multidimensional problems in the Appendix \ref{s:section5}.
+For convenience to check, we summarize the computation involved in multidimensional problems in Appendix \ref{s:section5}.

-The current coupling procedure can also be adapted with suitable modifications to the LQ Mean Field Game problem with Brownian common noise.
+The current coupling procedure can also be adapted with suitable modifications to the LQ Mean Field Game problems with Brownian common noise, see \cite{JSY23}.
 In particular, the reduction of the $O(N^3)$-dimensional ODE can be conducted similarly and the convergence rate is still maintained as $1/2$.
-However, the dependence of the mean and variance process on the common noise and subsequent calculations are significantly different from the current paper, and this problem will be discussed separately in our upcoming project.
+However, the dependence of the mean and variance process on the common noise and subsequent calculations are significantly different from the current paper, see Definition 4 of \cite{JSY23}.

 Indeed, choosing the CTMC common noise instead of Brownian motion does not simplify the underlying problem, since it preserves the path-dependence feature of the equilibrium measure.
 On the contrary, the advantage of CTMC common noise is that the applications aim to model less frequently changing environment settings, such as government policies implemented by multiple different regimes.
 Due to its realistic applications, stochastic control theory perturbed by CTMC is extensively studied in the context of hybrid control problems, see books \cite{MY06, YZ10} and the references therein.